TABLE OF CONTENTS

 After a bail bondsman candidate has successfully completed the course, they will now be eligible to take the state exam.
 In most states, candidates have one hour to answer 50 to 60 questions.
 A score of 70 or higher is required to pass, but many states will allow participants to retake the test if they fail.

-Once you pass the state licensing exam, you can now apply for your bail bondsman license.
+Once you pass the state licensing exam, you can now apply for how to get your bail bonds license.
 Depending on where you reside, this will go through either the state’s department of insurance or the police department.
 You will need the following:

 - Your state license application and license fee